tendermint/liquidity/README.md

 Available Commands:
-  create-liquidity-pool Create Liquidity pool with the specified pool-type, deposit coins
+  create-pool Create Liquidity pool with the specified pool-type, deposit coins

   *WIP, More will soon be added.*